HewlettPackard/Rancher-on-SimpliVity/docs-src/config-core/group-vars.md

 ## Group files

-The following files, in the `group_vars` folder, contain variable definitions for each group  of OCP cluster nodes.
+The following files, in the `group_vars` folder, contain variable definitions for each group of nodes.
 These group files facilitate more sophisticated settings, such as additional network interfaces.